-But, the SERPs for the two searches are not identical.
-And for “rubbish removal” 1800 Got Junk’s specific landing page is rewarded with not only the top spot but also an information card slot.
+However the SERPs for the two searches are not identical.
+For “rubbish removal” 1-800 Got Junk’s specific landing page is rewarded with not only the top spot but also an information card slot.

 This example from an industry giant successfully implementing this strategy should be enough to convince you that it works.

-Use Google Trends together with Search Console to quickly get to the bottom of everything.
+Use Google Trends together with Search Console to quickly get to the bottom of a drop in your traffic.